orbitmines/archive/projects/_indefinite_future_projects/PENDING (2027?+) ; Physics (& Hardware).md

 - Shoving causal history in some direction?  ; determining traversal of branched structure??
 - Particles are seemingly temporally stable orbits/modular structures?
+- Spatial separation is what allows for parallel/simultaneous rewrites under some maximum travel speed (for causality)

 ---